Philippe E. Gautier, Catherine Vandepitte, and Jeff Gadsden

 - Mantuani D, Nagdev A: Sonographic evaluation of a paralyzed hemidiaphragm from ultrasound-guided interscalene brachial plexus nerve block.
 Am J Emerg Med 2012;30:2099.e5–7.

 - Lee SM, Park SE, Nam YS, et al: Analgesic effectiveness of nerve block in shoulder arthroscopy: comparison between interscalene, suprascapular and axillary nerve blocks.
 Knee Surg Sports Traumatol Arthrosc 2012;20: 2573–2578.

-- Pitombo PF, Meira Barros R, Matos MA, Pinheiro Módolo NS: Selective suprascapular and axillary nerve block provides adequate analgesia and minimal motor block.
-Comparison with interscalene block.
+- Pitombo PF, Meira Barros R, Matos MA, Pinheiro Módolo NS: Selective suprascapular and axillary nerve block provides adequate analgesia and minimal motor nerve block.
+Comparison with interscalene nerve block.
 Braz J Anesthesiol 2013;63:45–51.

 - Lee JJ, Kim DY, Hwang JT, et al: Effect of ultrasonographically guided axillary nerve block combined with suprascapular nerve block in arthroscopic rotator cuff repair: a randomized controlled trial.
 Arthroscopy 2014;30:906–914.

 - Rothe C, Steen-Hansen C, Lund J, Jenstrup MT, Lange KH: Ultrasound-guided nerve block of the suprascapular nerve—a volunteer study of a new proximal approach.
 Acta Anaesthesiol Scand 2014;58:1228–1232.

 - Kim YA, Yoon KB, Kwon TD, Kim DH, Yoon DM: Evaluation of anatomic landmarks for axillary nerve block in the quadrilateral space.
 Acta Anaesthesiol Scand 2014;58:567–571.